 Left-right: Original features such as these carpenters’ marks are easily lost through the use of over zealous or abrasive cleaning methods.
 For more advice on making sympathetic repairs and finding a conservation builder in your area, contact SPAB; A timber framed house in Sussex: the original wattle and daub panels have been replaced with flint and stone.
 The weight of such materials can distort a timber frame

 Decay is the biggest enemy of timber and results from moisture, which leads to rot and beetle infestation.
 Always try to identify the source of dampness, such as blocked gutters or downpipes, inappropriate external cement renders or high ground levels and deal with these issues rather than just tackling the symptoms.
-Ensure the problem cannot occur again through repair and regular maintenance and monitor the affected areas after the issue appears to have been rectified.

 Test suspect timber by prodding with a penknife: sound timber will resist penetration.
 Most old buildings have evidence of beetle attack but much of this is historic and unlikely to be of concern.
 Active beetle infestation is often revealed by fine dust or ‘frass’ where the insects have emerged through ‘exit’ holes.
 Where holes are present, look carefully to see if their walls are dark and dirty.
 If they are, the attack is likely to be historic rather than live.
 Clean, light coloured holes are probably more recent.